-The 12th Biennial International Conference of the Australian and New Zealand Shakespeare Association (ANZSA) will be held at The University of Southern Queensland from October 2-4, 2014.
+The 12th Biennial International Conference of the Australian and New Zealand Shakespeare Association (ANZSA) will be held at The University of Southern Queensland from Thursday 2 October to Saturday 4 October, 2014.
 The conference theme is “Shakespearean Perceptions.”

 Confirmed keynotes include

 Visit our ANZSA 2014 keynotes page for more details.

 Shakespeare’s career coincided with a period during which the nature of perception was being radically reimagined.
 While the rise of the Elizabethan theatre brought with it new configurations of audiences, Elizabethans were learning to view plays—and indeed their world—with fresh eyes but also with fresh noses, fresh ears, fresh skin, etc. This rethinking of sensory perception also resulted in a new understanding of the roles of reason and the imagination in shaping lived experience.
 Rather than being a phenomenon limited to the work of Shakespeare alone, the reinvention of perception mapped itself out across the whole of the Elizabethan and Jacobean worlds, and is worth tracing in the work of Shakespeare’s coevals (Jonson, Marlowe, Middleton, and many others).
 By the same token, modern audiences and readers of Shakespearean drama refashion this work according to visual and sensory economies made possible by new technologies and new modes of representation.
 Topics that may cover this notion of Shakespearean Perceptions may include, but need not be limited to: